XOZANAYKUT/Zeit-SHOP/README.md

 [w3schools](https://www.w3schools.com/)

 ### Media
-- Images used on homepage and registration page are taken from [instagram](https://www.instagram.com/)
+- Images used on homepage and registration page are taken from [google](https://www.beliani.de/)

-- The image used for the About Us page was taken from[instagram](https://www.instagram.com/)

-- The image used for the return page was taken from the website [instagram](https://www.instagram.com/)

 - Favicon was downloaded at [Icons8](https://icons8.com/icons/set/book)
 - Icons in the Login taken from
 [Font Awesome](https://fontawesome.com)
 - Icons in the footer taken from
 [Font Awesome](https://fontawesome.com)